czbiohub-sf/WellLit/README.md

     WelltoWell:
        * Loads a csv file into a pandas DataFrame, checking for duplicates or invalid Well labels
        * Parses a validated DataFrame into a TransferProtocol, PlateTransfer, Transfers
-       * Updates Transfers on functions connected to user actions, i.e. next, skipped, failed
+       * Updates Transfers on functions connected to user actions, i.e. next, skipped, failedm, assigns unique ids
        * Writes Transfers to transferlog.csv